prgreen/prgreen.github.io/source/about-me/index.markdown

 You can call me **Bill**.
 I was born near Chicago, IL, then raised in Paris, France for most of my life.
 I have dual citizenship (**American/French**).

-I'm a 25 year-old **Software Engineer** living near Paris, currently looking to move to **San Francisco (Sep/Oct 2013)** to join a **start-up** full-time.
+I'm a 25 year-old **Software Engineer** living near Paris, currently looking to move to **San Francisco (Oct 2013)** to join a **startup** full-time.

 I have a **strong all-around academic background** (Master of Science and Engineering from a top Engineering School in France, with a specialization in Computer Science ; this means I'm good at math) associated with a **true passion for programming** (this means I'm a hacker since young age).

-I have **significant prior work experience in web start-ups** in Paris, designing or improving collaborative Facebook-like web platforms used to connect dozens of international French companies with ~30,000 students from top business or engineering schools.
+I have **significant prior work experience in web startups** in Paris, designing or improving collaborative Facebook-like web platforms used to connect dozens of international French companies with ~30,000 students from top business or engineering schools.

 I also created various temporary websites or web services for specific social events, in direct collaboration with French national television (France 5, "La semaine pour l'emploi"), a trivia Facebook App for Rouen Business School ("Le défi des prépas") with scholarship prizes, and a lot of python hacks.